 With a ready system in place, loaded with test data, we will begin the training process.
 In some cases we will train your employees directly, in other cases we just train the stakeholders so that they may train their own teammates.

-The final step is bringing the system online and live.
+The final step is bringing the system online and going live.
 Normally there are a number of events that need to be coordinated for this to happen.
 Data import and conversion, employee availability, target dates (like fiscal year change), opening of a new warehouse, etc. As such this process will involve most parties involved in the project.
 Typically in larger installations, our engineers will be onsite at your facility for a couple of weeks as new systems are brought online.
-They will assist with last minute system tweaks, training issues, data monitoring, equipment management, and report creating and tweaking.
+They will assist with last minute system tweaks, training, data monitoring, equipment management, and report creation.

 After your new HELM system is up and running, we transition into a support phase.
 Commonly once a new system has been running and stakeholders have view of the data and operations, there are requests for new reports and other follow-up changes or additions.
 We will custom tailor an ongoing support agreement to the scope of your installation size and needs to assure you get the long term quality support you need.

 Schedule a demo to get a look at everything that Humanitarian Software can do for you.